ibm-cloud-docs/event-notifications/en-cli.md

    * Flag: `--name NAME`
 * The description for source.
    * Flag: `--description DESCRIPTION`
-* The boolean flag to enable or disable the source
+* The Boolean flag to enable or disable the source
    * Flag: `--enabled ENABLED`
 * The Unique identifier for IBM Cloud Event Notifications instance.
    * Flag: `[--instance-id INSTANCE-ID]`